Holovko/Maegan_SDK/README.md

 ```

-3. See more example in sample folder.
+3. See more examples in sample folder.